-When you watch MICHAEL KEATON on screen, there’s more than a little magic on display.
+When you watch the terrifically inventive and talented MICHAEL KEATON on screen, there’s more than a little magic on display.

-Most of his key performances in his career to date are mentioned in the interview in The Guardian below but let’s just run through some of my faves:
+Most of KEATON’s key performances in his career to date are mentioned in the interview in The Guardian below but let’s just run through some of my faves:

-a drug addict trying to reform in Clean and Sober
+the drug addict trying to reform in Glenn Gordon Caron’s drama Clean and Sober

 the bumbling constable in Kenneth Branagh’s version of Much Ado About Nothing